foxster14/foxster14/README.md

 - 👋 Hi, I’m Sarah Fox
-- 👀 I’m interested in UI/UX design & full stack development
+- 👀 I’m interested in full stack development & UI/UX Design
-- 🌱 I’m currently a software engineering student in my junior year, & work as a Software Engineering Intern at Enclos
+- 🌱 I’m currently a software engineering student in my senior year
+- ✨ I work as a Level II Software Engineering Intern at Enclos

 <!---
 foxster14/foxster14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.